adobe/helix-cli/README.md

 npm error Remove the existing file and try again, or run npm
 ```

-This can happen when you previously had installed this tool under its old name `hlx` aka [@adobe/helix-cli](https://www.npmjs.com/package/@adobe/helix-cli).
+This can happen when you previously had installed this tool under its old package name [@adobe/helix-cli](https://www.npmjs.com/package/@adobe/helix-cli).
 Starting with version 15.0.0, this tool was renamed `aem` and published as `@adobe/aem-cli`.
 The previous `@adobe/helix-cli` has been deprecated.
+However, the new package still provides the command line binary under the old name `hlx` in addition to `aem`, for backwards compatibility, which can lead to the npm install error.

 To solve, first uninstall the old version, then install again with the new name: